 Every single night for a year - they blasted fireworks off.
 The kind that shoots silently up 180 feet and explodes in a variety of colors and sharp noises.
 Professional Real Estate Grade pyrotechnics.
 From the country that brought you gunpowder and all the positive inventions that have led to the Second Amendment.

-Some nights it would be half an hour and some nights went off for three hours.
+Some nights it would be half an hour, and some nights, it went on for three hours.
 No work ever got done on the property.
 Someone just routinely spent through their fireworks budget.

-But the WORST part about commercial fireworks, the hardcore ones, is that they explode at the 18th-floor level, 180 feet up, right in my eye-line.
+But the WORST part about the hardcore commercial fireworks is that they explode at the 18th-floor level, 180 feet up, right in my eye-line.
+Right at the elevation of my ears.
 From dusk until whenever they ran out of fireworks, the noise was incessant.

 I was rattled for over a year, every night.
 It shook the windows and shone through the thin drapes.